 At the lease commencement date, the Group and the Company recognise a right-of-use asset and a lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.

-The Group and the Company present right-of-use assets that do not meet the definition of investment property in Note 5 to the financial statements.
+The Group and the Company present right-of-use assets that do not meet the definition of investment properties in Note 5 and Note 6(a) to the financial statements.

 Right-of-use asset